South Carolina Constitution

 The Governor shall have the power to call out the volunteer and militia forces, either or both, to execute the laws, repel invasions, suppress insurrections and preserve the public peace.

 SECTION 4.
-Adjutant and Inspector General; staff officers.
+Adjutant General; appointment.

 SECTION 5.
 Confederate pensions.